Category: House & Home

 This New Old House Part 10: HVAC – The Radiant Floor Mistake?

-Or: How Warm Floors Can’t Save You From Bad HVAC Decisions Winter 2009-2010 After the plumbing nightmares, it was time for HVAC.
-We installed radiant floor heating throughout the house—hot water running through tubes in the floors, heated by our Triangle Tube boiler.
+Winter 2009-2010.
+After the plumbing nightmares, it was time for HVAC.
+We installed radiant floor heating throughout the house — hot water running through tubes in the floors, heated by our Triangle Tube boiler.
 It’s actually very nice to have warm floors in the winter.
-Walking…
+Walking barefoot on toasty floors is lovely.
+It’s also the…

 -